saloni-rane/AED_Assignment1/README.md

 - Team info
 - Position title
 - Contact Info
-- Cell phone number (int)
+- Pone number (int)
--email address
+- email address
 - Photo

  Validations are given for the following fields for the Employee